 - Puppy and Kitty

 Often, twins are separated into different classes in school and, as a result, have different friends.
-While your twins might be used to sharing, they probably aren’t keen on sharing their birthday presents.
+While your twins may be used to sharing, they probably aren’t keen on sharing their birthday presents.
 It is tricky for guests and their parents to know whether to buy a gift for both twins or only the twin their child knows.
 It’s a good idea to let guests know whether your twins would like separate gifts or gifts they can share.
-Of course, gifts are always optional but be prepared for parents to ask.

 - Start a photo album for each twin on their first birthday.
-Take a photo of your twins with each party guest.
-Be sure to have two copies of the photo if your twins pose together.
-Then add the photos to each album.
-Do this every year at their birthday so they can remember who was there to celebrate.
-Each child will have their own album as a keepsake over the years – a very sentimental gift!
+Take a photo of your twins with each party guest, then add the photos to each album.
+Do this every year so they can remember who was there to celebrate their birthday.
+Each child will have their own album as a keepsake over the years.

-- Ask guests to make a donation to a local charity instead of bringing presents to your twin party.
+- Ask guests to make a donation to a local charity instead of bringing presents to your twins’ party.